scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 9/16

 Attempt to mortally wound a target.
 Make a normal weapon attack, adding a Superior die if your flanking the target.
-On hit they take 1 wound die in damage, and gain a random Lesser Wound on crit.
+On hit they take 1 wound die in damage, and gain a random Lesser Wound on a critical.

 ***Enhanced:*** The attack deals normal weapon damage and you attack with expertise if flanking the target.